egconley/Resume/resume2019.md

 * Served as College Bound Principal Designee to facilitate for eligible students to complete the College Bound Scholarship application, earning state recognition as a Gold Star school.
 * Organized 130 students annually to attend the La Chispa Leadership Conference, the Students of Color Career Conference, and the Expanding Your Horizons Conference.
 * Served as Naviance Site Manager to coordinate school-wide completion of college/career planning tasks.
-* Collected and analyze data on equity in student academic and state test performance.
+* Collected and analyzed data on equity in student academic and state test performance.

 **Americorps – College Readiness Coach**
 _El Centro de la Raza, Seattle WA, Sept 2011 – June 2013_